wakululuu/tp/docs/DeveloperGuide.md

 ### MassOps Feature
 For certain commands that will be frequently used (`assign`, `unassign`, `take-leave`, `cancel-leave`), mass operations are supported to reduce the required number of command calls.

 #### Implementation
-These operations consist of their own Command class and CommandParser class.
-In each of the supported CommandParser class, Mass operations uses `ParserUtil`'s `GetAllValues()` method, which parses the user input and returns all values that start with the specific prefix.
+These operations consist of their own `*Command` class and `*CommandParser` class.
+In each of the supported `*CommandParser class`, mass operations uses the `ArgumentMultimap#getAllValues(Prefix)` method, which parses the user input and returns all values that start with the specific prefix.
 In this case, the prefix is 'w/', signifying a `Worker`-`Role` relation.

 Once the Command object has its `shiftIndex` and Set of `WorkerRole`, it creates individual `Assignment`s and adds